Hollow Earth Monument

 After the rigors of the lecture circuit took their toll, Symmes retired to Hamilton, Ohio where he would eventually pass away in 1829.
 One of Symmes acolytes, Jeremiah Reynolds, continued the Hollow Earth cause for a time, even finding a ship to take him to Antarctica in search of one of the entrances to the inner Earth.
 Nothing was ever found.

-Symmes is remembered by a monument in Hamilton, Ohio’s Ludlow Park, which features an abstract hollow earth, atop a stone pedestal and a plaque that explains his theory.
+Symmes is remembered by a monument atop his grave in Hamilton, Ohio’s Ludlow Park, the former pioneer cemetery.
+When Greenwood Cemetery was built in 1848, the bodies from the pioneer cemetery were moved except for John Cleves Symmes II.
+Symmes’ son, Americus Symmes, erected the monument over his father’s grave in 1873.
+The monument features abstract hollow earth, atop a stone pedestal, his original tombstone, and a plaque that explains his theory.
 Quackery or not, Symmes sci-fi theories will not be forgotten any time soon.